nicyuvi/htmx-pug-express-todo/README.md

 - We can use `block` in our mixins to act as slots for our nested content
 - If our mixin has no arguments, use the following syntax to explicitly define our arguments `+button({})(class='btn')`

+### Pages
+- These are the main pages for each route.